In this guide we’ll look at the best wood burning stoves for the UK market.

 A wood burning stove is perfect for making your home feel cosy and warm in winter.
 And what could be nicer than curling up in a chair and watching the flickering flames when the weather is wild outside.

-A wood burner can also be an efficient way to heat your home.
+The best wood burning stove is also an efficient way to heat your home.
 They are cleaner and more effective than an open fire and could save you money on your heating bills, too.
 Wood burning stoves make a wonderful focal point in any room and they are safe, clean and easy to use.

-There are several things to take into consideration when buying a wood burning stove
+There are several things to take into consideration when buying the best wood burning stove for you.

 Firstly, you should ensure that the stove is CE certified as this will guarantee it meets EU safety, health and environmental standards.

 You will also need to work out what size you need.
 Stoves come in different sizes and of course, you may be limited by the size of your fireplace or the area you plan to install the stove.
 Stoves are generally measured by their output in kilowatts with the smallest providing 3 or 4 kW and the largest up to 15 kW.
 Of course, a larger product will heat up a large room and is ideal if you have a big space to heat.
 You can also fit larger logs into a bigger stove which can mean less chopping.
-However, if you have a small cosy room to heat a smaller product will be more suitable.
+However, if you have a small cosy room to heat a smaller product will be the best wood burning stove for you.

 To get a rough idea of the size you will need you can multiply the height, width and length of the room in metres and divide this number by 14 to find the kW you will need.
 This will provide enough heat to warm the room to 21C when the outside temperature is 1C.
 However, an engineer will be able to give you more precise advice tailored to your needs.